Oregon Community Recovery Grant Program

 All organizations based in or doing work in Oregon are eligible to apply.
 In addition, we will currently review applications from organizations in Clark County, WA.

-Given the overwhelming number of requests we are receiving, we do not anticipate granting awards of more than $100,000 out of this fund, and most grant awards likely will be under $50,000.
+Given the overwhelming number of requests, we do not anticipate granting awards of more than $100,000 out of this fund, and most grant awards likely will be under $50,000.

 Applying does not guarantee that your organization will receive a distribution from the Oregon Community Recovery Fund.